AndersWik/anderswik.github.io/_posts/2014-12-04-Magento-Update-Layout.markdown

 categories: Magento
 ---

-Uncompleted notes about `layout.xml`.
+Uncompleted notes about `layout xml`.
 We can add layout changes in three different ways.
 Admin, module and theme.

 Layout XML with modules
 -------------